-Helen Keller believed that a lush carpet of pine needles or spongy grass was more welcoming than the most luxurious Persian rug.
-Her sensate world came alive in nature.
+Helen Keller believed a lush pine needle or spongy grass carpet was more welcoming than the most luxurious Persian rug.
+Her sensate world came alive.

-The truth is, we all become more enlivened in a natural landscape.
+The truth is that we all become more animated in a natural landscape.
 One way to bring nature closer is to plant a woodland garden.

-Woodland gardens are inspired by our deciduous forest biome.
+Our deciduous forest biome inspires woodland gardens.
 In nature, individual tree canopies overlap and interlink, forming a more or less continuous canopy that shades the ground to varying degrees.

 However, woodlands are not just trees.